Saturday, November 26, 2016

 ऊरू तदस्य यद्वैश्यः पद्भ्यां शूद्रो अजायत

 7. In fact, it does not appear that the purpose of the Purushasukta was to make permanent stratification of the social order.
 Even the term “varna” does not appear in this hymn.
-The hymn just meant to show how a society came to an existence without assigning a rank to any.
-It is a fact that the same verse was used to stratify the Vedic social order in later times but originally it was not intended.
+The hymn was just meant to show how a society came to an existence without assigning a rank to anyone.
+It is a fact that the same verse was used to stratify the Vedic social order in later times, but originally it was not intended.
 Had it been the case the Vedics wouldn't have mentioned Shudras at all because they were not part of the Vedic society.
 In fact, they were foreigners to them.

 13. By this time, with the addition of the new recruits, the number of the Vedics and their needs had grown.
-To meet them they naturally required more serving staff, which was met with the gifts of the slaves or hired workmen.
+To meet them, they naturally required more serving staff, which was met with the gifts of the slaves or hired workmen.
 They resided in the Vedic villages, though in independent colonies.

 They applied the term Kshatriya, a rare term used in Rig Veda, to the new converts (or patrons) hailing from the royal families and warriors and glorified the term so much so that even today Indian populace is crazy about it, though the term was unimportant to the early Vedics for the term had no place in the divine order that was proclaimed by much-hyped Rig Veda.